A knot Floer stable homotopy type: Constructing the moduli spaces

-Consider the $(k+2)$-dimensional moduli space $\bModuli_{\vM, \vmu}(E)$.
+Consider the $(k+1)$-dimensional moduli space $\bModuli_{\vM, \vmu}(E)$.
 Of course, this has not yet been constructed in our inductive procedure.
-Nevertheless, as mentioned in Section~\ref{sec:codim1}, we know that its codimension-1 strata are supposed to be of three types: products (Type I) and single moduli spaces (Type II and III).
-Furthermore, let us distinguish between the Type I products where one of the factors is zero-dimensional, and those were both factors are positive dimensional.
-When a factor is zero-dimensional, it must be a single point (see Section~\ref{sec:base} and Remark~\ref{rem:zero} below), and therefore the product can be identified with the other factor, which is some $k$-dimensional moduli space $\Moduli_{\vN, \vlambda}(D)$.
+Nevertheless, as mentioned in Section~\ref{sec:codim1}, we know that its codimension-1 strata are supposed to be of three types: products (Type I and IV) and single moduli spaces (Type II and III).
+Furthermore, let us distinguish between the products where one of the factors is zero-dimensional, and those were both factors are positive dimensional.
+When a factor is zero-dimensional, it must be a single point (see Section~\ref{sec:base} and Remark~\ref{rem:zero} below), and therefore the product can be identified with the other factor, which is some $(k-1)$-dimensional moduli space $\Moduli_{\vN, \vlambda}(D)$.
+The triples $(D, \vN, \vlambda)$ that appear in $\delta (E, \vM, \vmu)$ come from products (Type I and IV) where one factor is $0$-dimensional and the other is $\Moduli_{\vN, \vlambda}(D)$ with $(D,\vN,\vlambda)\notin\DNlambdad$, as well as from Type II and III strata $\Moduli_{\vN, \vlambda}(D)$ (also with $(D,\vN,\vlambda)\notin\DNlambdad$); see Remark~\ref{rem:1234}.